 To find one of these half-price deals on your own, you’d have to happen to be looking at exactly the right destination and date combinations… at exactly the right time (exactly when a deal that lasts just a few hours pops up).
 It’s just not going to happen.

-To make sure you see all the best deals that we spot, follow these 2 easy steps that will take you 30 seconds to complete at most.
+To make sure you see all the best deals that we spot, follow these 3 easy steps that will take you 2 minutes to complete at most:

 First, subscribe to our free newsletter to get deals from your city.
 It’s free and always will be.
 It will always be spam-free too.

 Second, even if you already follow us on Facebook, Mr. Zuckerberg hides our deals from you.
-By default, only about 30,000 of our 150,000+ Canadian Facebook followers will see a deal we share.
-They want us to pay to reach you, but we just can’t because we want our content to remain free and help more people travel.
+By default, only about 30,000 of our 175,000+ Canadian Facebook followers will see a deal we share.
+They want us to pay to reach you, but we just can’t because we want our content to remain free to help more people travel.

-So go to your city’s Facebook page (for example “Flytrippers Toronto” if you live in Toronto) and click to have our deals appear at the top of your feed (not to get notifications, but simply to see the deals first at the top when you open up Facebook).
+So go to your city’s Facebook page (for example “Flytrippers Toronto” if you live in Toronto) and click on “Favorites” in the settings to make sure you see our deals (not to get notifications, but simply to make sure Facebook actually shows you the deals).

-It’s really simple and requires just 3 or 4 quick clicks, depending on mobile vs desktop.
+It’s really simple and requires just 3 or 4 quick clicks, depending on whether you are on a mobile or a computer.

 4. Be ready and book quickly